CanadianCloud/awscanada.github.io/README.md

 ### 🎯 About

-Official website for the AWS User Groups community.
+Official website for the AWS Community Canada, based in Vancouver.
 A modern, responsive platform built to connect AWS enthusiasts, share knowledge, and promote upcoming events and community activities.

 **Live Site:** [www.awscanada.ca](https://www.awscanada.ca)